antonsolomko/snooker-andy/README.md

 The Andy rating system was designed for the [AndyScorer](http://snooker.andyscorer.org) web service to evaluate players skills in the game of [snooker](en.wikipedia.org/wiki/Snooker).
 It is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications and views players strength as their ability to win individual frames.

-In our model, like in glicko, we assume player skill being [normally distributed random variable](https://en.wikipedia.org/wiki/Normal_distribution).
+In our model, like in glicko, player skills are assumed to be [normally distributed random variables](https://en.wikipedia.org/wiki/Normal_distribution).
 Parameters of the distributions (mean and variance) are reestimated periodically based on games outcomes.

 The model relies on the following assumptions: